-For fiscal 2016, three of our major customers in the U.S. together, accounted for 32.5% of our revenues.
-Our next five largest customers for fiscal 2016, together, accounted for 22 % of our revenues.
+For the six months ended December 31, 2016, three of our major customers in the U.S. together, accounted for 28.4% of our revenues.
+Our next five largest customers for the six months ended December 31, 2016, together, accounted for 23.8% of our revenues.
+For the six months ended December 31, 2016, our largest customer was Consolidated Electrical Distributors Inc. (CED), accounting for 11.2% of our revenues.
 Our customers' decisions to purchase our products are influenced by a number of factors outside of our control, including retail energy prices and government regulation and incentives, among others.
 In addition, these customers may decide to no longer use our products and services for other reasons which may be out of our control.
 Although we have agreements with some of our largest customers, these agreements do not have long-term purchase commitments and are generally terminable by either party after a relatively short notice period.
 The loss of, or events affecting, one or more of these customers could have a material adverse effect on our business, financial condition and results of operations.
 For example, in April 2016 one of our customers, SunEdison (SUNEQ), filed for reorganization under Chapter 11 of the U.S. bankruptcy laws.